• Skip to primary navigation

 Components for Power Bank Circuit:

-The main purpose of this circuit is to reduce the Li-ion batteries 8.2V output to a steady 5V.
+This circuits main objective is to reduce the Li-ion batteries 8.2V output to a constant 5V.

 How to Build: